gardenlinux/gardenlinux-nvidia-installer/docs/roadmap.md

 download & compilation, but all future nodes could just get the required files from the PV.
-This would deliver exactly the required user experience, subject to Gardener deploying the required components in response to the user enabling GPU functionality in the cluster.
+This would deliver exactly the required user experience, subject to Gardener deploying the required components in response to the user enabling GPU functionality in the cluster (see next step).

 ### Step 4 - Enable GPU support in the Gardener UI

 Up until this point GPU support is made easier, but is still not automatic - the user needs to take care of configuring and deploying the GPU operator and the Node Feature Discovery operator.
-The next step is to add a checkbox to the Gardener UI to enable GPU support.
+The next step is to add a checkbox to the Gardener UI to enable GPU support in a cluster.
 This would automatically deploy the NVIDIA GPU Operator and the Node Feature Discovery operator (and associated rule to label nodes with the Garden Linux version) and would enable the NVIDIA Container runtime as an option for worker pools.